12mihai05/Ultimate-Tic-Tac-Toe/README.md

 - **Reset Functionality**: A reset button allows players to restart the game at any point, clearing the board and resetting the scores.
 - **Rules Explanation**: A detailed section explaining the rules of the game is included, accessible through a collapsible details element.
 - **Page Reload Warning**: To prevent accidental clearing of the scoreboard, the game features a mechanism that warns users if they attempt to reload or exit the page.
 This provides a prompt to confirm their action, helping to avoid unintentional loss of their score and progress.
+- **Offline Play and PWA Support**: The game includes Progressive Web App (PWA) functionality, enabling offline access and installation on mobile devices for a native-like experience.
+This feature is implemented using the PWA Vite plugin, which provides seamless integration and support for offline capabilities.
+Additionally, a favicon generator was used to create the necessary icons for various device displays.
+Note that this feature is available only on the `pwa` branch of the repository.
+The `main` branch does not include PWA support and is intended for the standard web version.

 ## Project Structure